Effective construction of covers of canonical Hom-diagrams for equations over torsion-free hyperbolic groups: Abstract

 \section{Abstract}

-We show that, given a finitely generated group $G$ as the coordinate group of a finite system of equations over a torsion-free hyperbolic group $\Gamma$, there is an algorithm which constructs a canonical solution diagram.
-Additionally, we show that a group is a $\Gamma$-limit group if and only if it is an iterated generalized double over $\Gamma$.
+We show that, given a finitely generated group $G$ as the coordinate group of a finite system of equations over a torsion-free hyperbolic group $\Gamma$, there is an algorithm which constructs a cover of a canonical solution diagram.
+The diagram encodes all homomorphisms from $G$ to $\Gamma$ as compositions of factorizations through $\Gamma$-NTQ groups and canonical automorphisms of the corresponding NTQ-subgroups.
+We also give another characterization of $\Gamma$-limit groups as iterated generalized doubles over $\Gamma$.